zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-synchronize.md

 ## Benchmark

-There isn't a traditional technique in Dapper for fully synchronizing a table—essentially, a mirror operation is not as straightforward as performing [Insert](/bulk-insert) or [Merge](/bulk-merge) operations.
+There isn't a traditional technique in Dapper for fully synchronizing a table, a mirror operation is not as straightforward as performing [Insert](/bulk-insert) or [Merge](/bulk-merge) operations.

 However, let's examine the performance of our `BulkSynchronize` method: